kevinnord/idracUbuntu24.04/README.md

-# idracUbuntu20.04
+# idracUbuntu24.04
-Dell iDrac Install Script for Ubuntu 20.04
+Dell iDrac Install Script for Ubuntu 24.04

 # Disclaimer
+This is a fork of the edits to Dell's outdated iDRAC installer.

 This script is a modified version of the script provided by Dell.
 It is not endorsed by Dell!

 @Dell - Please dont sue me for Modifying this script